 Do we really like that?

-Because we sure do complain about it a lot.
-It’s embedded in the language we use around an office and when talking about offices.
+Because we have a tendency to positive do complain regarding it heaps.
+It’s embedded within the language we have a tendency to use around associate workplace and once talking regarding offices.
 We see it stamped on oversized coffee mugs and repeated endlessly in movies and TV shows.

 Everybody hates Mondays.
 Wednesday Hump Day.
 TGIF.
-And what about staying in the office for eight or nine hours straight?
+And what regarding staying within the workplace for eight or nine hours straight?
 Given that the “Afternoon Slump” is a thing, I’d say there are people who find it challenging.

 The world splitting into two tribes of workers..